 *****Please Note: The links provided to help you with planning your civil ceremony during Covid-19 are for the Seattle/Washington area.
 Both the regulations for COVID-19 and the legal requirements and processes for civil ceremonies may be different in your area and I urge you to do the research for your location****

 No matter how small or where you choose to hold your wedding while the rest of this pandemic plays out, I’ll be right there ready to capture your happiest moments and give you memories you’ll look back on for the rest of your life!
-So let’s get started, visit my contact page or my Instagram to get started!
+So let’s get started!

 Check out my Pinterest for some Seattle elopement and wedding inspiration.
 But, if you’re ready to see what I can do for you, head to my Instagram or my contact page for more information.
 Let’s rock your wedding day and make it a day you won’t forget!

 Wanna see more?
 Check out these blogs for more Washington Elopement and Seattle Wedding inspiration: